developmentseed/eoAPI/docs/src/intro.md

 - **Focus on your use case:** `eoAPI` is used for large-scale data processing, building geographic information systems (GIS), creating real-time data applications, climate research and environmental monitoring, machine learning model training, and more.

-- **Unified Repository:** `eoAPI` provides a single, unified repository to several state-of-the-art Earth Observation (EO) data services, including Metadata search (STAC), Raster, and Vector services.
+- **Unified Repository:** `eoAPI` provides a single, unified repository for several state-of-the-art Earth Observation (EO) data services, including Metadata search (STAC), Raster, and Vector services.
 This can simplify the process of accessing and working with these services.

 - **Interoperability:** `eoAPI` is designed to enable interoperability among its included services.
 This can make building complex applications that leverage different types of EO data easier.